Category Archives: Finance

 Lease vs purchase analysis

-1. A Strategic Comparison for Modern Fleet Management
+1. A Strategic Comparison for Modern Fleet Management Concerning Refuse Trucks

-Executive Summary: When acquiring refuse and recycling trucks with specialized bodies, fleets face a critical decision between leasing and ownership.
+Executive Summary: When acquiring refuse trucks and recycling trucks with specialized bodies, fleets face a critical decision between leasing and ownership.
 Overcome budget constraints with predictable, fixed annual costs.

 Key Challenge: The complexity of modern refuse vehicles—with sophisticated hydraulics, electrical systems, emission controls, and computer-managed components—makes this decision particularly significant.